mamosk/social_networking_kata/README.md

 To spin up the services and run the CLI:

-1. get [Docker](https://docs.docker.com/get-docker/) 1.12.0+ if you do not have it yet,
+1. get [Docker](https://docs.docker.com/get-docker/) 1.12.0+ if you don't have it yet,
 5. clone the repo — follow [this guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) if needed,
 3. run the `kata` script using one of following commands:
    - on **Windows**: `%SYSTEMDRIVE%:\path\to\the\repo\kata.cmd`